 Using science to make sweet treats–what could be more fun?
 This science kit allows girls to enjoy 18 different experiments to make ice cream, sorbets, and popsicles.
 Included in the kit are cups, spoons, sticks, and flavorings including vanilla, strawberry, and banana.
 Doing the experiments is quite easy and most girls will be able to do them without much (or any) adult help.
 However, waiting for the treats to freeze takes a little patience (about 2 hours’ worth).

-Creative and Fun STEM Gifts for Tween and Teen Girls
+Creative STEM Gifts for Tween and Teen Girls

 4M Water Rocket Kit